Wall Street drifts ahead of inflation, earnings reports

 In Asia, stocks jumped 1.4% in Seoul after the Bank of Korea left its policy interest rate unchanged for a second straight meeting.
 It’s one of many regional central that are now slowing or reversing rate increases due to signs of weakness in the economy.

 In the bond market, yields were holding relatively steady.
-The 10-year Treasury yield remained at 3.42%.
+The 10-year Treasury yield ticked up to 3.43% from 3.42% late Monday.
 It helps set rates for mortgages and other important loans.

-The two-year yield, which more closely tracks expectations for the Fed, was holding firm at 4.01%. ___
+The two-year yield, which more closely tracks expectations for the Fed, rose to 4.03% from 4.01%. ___

 AP Business Writers Elaine Kurtenbach and Matt Ott contributed.